-Autumn 2015 (date TBC): Public launch of the online electronic Descriptive Catalogue of Lambeth Palace Library Greek Manuscript Collection, to be held in Lambeth Palace.
+Autumn 2015 (TBA): Public launch of the online electronic Descriptive Catalogue of Lambeth Palace Library Greek Manuscript Collection, to be held in Lambeth Palace.
 For further information please contact Christopher Wright and Charalambos Dendrinos.

 5 February-25 March 2016: the University of London Postgraduate Working Seminar on Editing Byzantine Texts continued preparing a new annotated edition and translation of the Letters of George of Cyprus (later Ecumenical Patriarch Gregory II, 1283-1289) at The Warburg Institute, University of London, Classroom 2, Ground Floor, Woburn Square, London WC1H 0AB (tel.
 020 7862 8949) on Fridays, 3.45-5.45pm.
 For further information please contact Christopher Wright and Charalambos Dendrinos.

 22 March 2016: Fifteenth Annual Hellenic Lecture “The Gennadius Library in Athens: The Vision of a Greek of the Diaspora” by Dr Maria Georgopoulou, Director, The Gennadius Library, American School of Classical Studies at Athens.
 In 1926 John Gennadius, an Athenian diplomat in London, offered his 30,000-volume library to the American School of Classical Studies at Athens for the use of “the scholars of all nations” following the example of earlier benefactors from the Greek diaspora.
 The guiding principle of his collecting was to illuminate the history of the Greek “genius” through the ages.
 The lecture will assess the significance that the Gennadius Library has had for the development and growth of post-antique Hellenic studies in the past ninety years and the possibilities and challenges that lie ahead.
 For further information please contact George Vassiadis and Charalambos Dendrinos.